notaryproject/notation/specs/commandline/sign.md

   notation sign <reference> [flags]

 Flags:
-      --cert-file string        Location of file containing signing(leaf) certificate and certificate chain.
+      --cert-file string        Location of file containing a complete certificate chain for the signing key.
 Use this flag with '--key-file'.
   -e, --expiry duration         Optional expiry that provides a "best by use" time for the artifact.
 The duration is specified in minutes, hours or days.
+For example: 30d or 1d3h20m.
   -h, --help                    Help for sign
   -k, --key string              Signing key name, for a key previously added to notation's key list.
       --key-file string         Location of file containing signing key file.
 Use this flag with '--cert-file'.
-  -p, --password string         Password for registry operations (default to $NOTATION_PASSWORD if not specified) -c, --plugin-config string     Optional, list of comma-separated {key}={value} pairs that are passed as is to a plugin, if the key (--key) is associated with a signing plugin, refer plugin documentation to set appropriate values
+  -p, --password string         Password or identity token for registry operations (default to $NOTATION_PASSWORD if not specified)
+  --plugin-config strings       List of {key}={value} pairs that are passed as is to a plugin, if the key (--key) is associated with a signing plugin, refer plugin documentation to set appropriate values
   -u, --username string         Username for registry operations (default to $NOTATION_USERNAME if not specified)

 Global Flags: